Samin100/HackerRank-AI-Challenges/README.md

 # Introduction
-Solutions to HackerRank's AI problems found at https://www.hackerrank.com/domains/ai/ written in Python 3.
-These solutions are a work in progress and will be updated as I solve them.
+Solutions to HackerRank's AI problems found at https://www.hackerrank.com/domains/ai/ written in Python.
+New solutions will be added as I solve them or come up with a more efficient technique.

 # Completed Solutions
-These solutions are sorted by subdomains.
-<h2>Bot Building</h2>
 - Bot saves princess
 - Bot saves princess 2
 - BotClean